LuiseQuoss/ebvcube/README.md

 #### b.
 Add your data to the EBV NetCDF

-In the next step you can add your data to the netCDF from GeoTiff files.
+In the next step you can add your data to the netCDF from GeoTiff files or in-memory objects (matrix/array).
 You need to indicate the datacubepath the data belongs to.
 You can add your data timestep per timestep, in slices or all at once.
 You can simply add more data to the same datacube by changing the timestep definition.

 ``` r
 #path to tif with data